Jadetabony/wta_hikes/CrispDM.md

-# CRISP-DM The TrailHead Guide
+# CRISP-DM Rec The Trail
 ##  A Washington Trails Association Hike Recommender

 **The Cross Industry Standard Process for Data Mining (CRISP-DM) describes guidelines for data scientists who develop data products.**

-The steps for CRISP-DM and their respective application to the TrailHead Guide are described below.
+The steps for CRISP-DM and their respective application to Rec The Trail are described below.

 ![Image of CRISP-DM breakdown](img/crispdm.png)